robertZaufall/mindmanager_ai/readme.md

   - Azure OpenAI Api (use your key) -> ***best tested***
   - OpenAI Api (use your key)
   - Gemini Pro Generative Language Api (use your key)
   - Gemini Pro Vertex AI Api (use your access token)
+  - Anthropic Claude 3 (use your key)
   - Ollama -> ***use zephyr model for best results***
 - Windows compatible (run macro/context menu or call the **Python** script directly)
 - MACOS compatible (run **Automator** workflow (Quick Action) or call the **Python** script directly)